jckuri/nd0821-c2-build-model-workflow-starter/README.md

 Error.
 ```

-Run the new release successfully
+Run the new release successfully<br/>
-Re-running with the new release should produce a new trained model.
+Re-running with the new release should produce a new trained model.<br/>

 ```
 mlflow run https://github.com/jckuri/nd0821-c2-build-model-workflow-starter.git -v 1.0.1 -P hydra_options="etl.sample='sample2.csv'"